sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-02/README.md

 ## Connect **sensilet** wallet

 After clicking the **Connect Sensilet** button, we initialize a `SensiletSigner` and save it.
-We then call the `getDefaultPubKey()` interface of the wallet to request to connect to get the public keys of the two players.
+Then call `requestAuth()` to connect the wallet, and call `getDefaultPubKey()` interface of the wallet to request to connect to get the public keys of the two players.

 ```ts
 const sensiletLogin = async () => {